AIThis post was created with the assistance of artificial intelligence (AI).

 Cons:

-Best for: Middle school students who need a comprehensive, easy-to-understand science review.
+Best for: Middle school students needing a comprehensive, engaging science review to boost their understanding and test prep.

 Our verdict